mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 Next, “This way will not do, not this way will not do either.”
 Completely opposite.
 So, you cannot doubt this way or not this way.
 That means ... emptiness, or truth, or Buddhas, delusions, [or] whatever you say, all are something connected with your individual life; otherwise, you cannot exist in this world.
 So, you should appreciate [them].
 [However] you judge your life, whatever you say – without this, you cannot exist.
 So, appreciate [it].
 That means, *do*, this way, or not this way.
 Thinking carefully, with your best – make a choice.

 That means your life is really accepted in [an] affirmative way.
 That means: “Oh, pretty good!”
 So you really like your life very much.
 But on the other hand, Setchō Zen Master says: “No, no...
 Don’t adopt this way or not this way.”
 Completely negative.
 Because, Setchō Zen Master [says], your life is nothing but all beings, connected with your individual life.
-He says, if you believe “wonderful, wonderful,” you really accept yourself pretty easily; that means you’re already making the hole, and poking your head [in], and believing this.
+He says, if you believe “wonderful, wonderful,” so you really accept yourself pretty easily – that means you’re already making the hole, and poking your head [in], and believing this.
 That’s why some stay in [their] den.
 In order to let it go, [to] be free from [the] den you believe [in], Setchō Zen Master says don’t adopt this way or not this way.
 That means, be free from [them].

 We have to experience something transcendent.
 Basically, all beings are free.

 ##### 54:45

-That’s why Setchō says, “This way won’t do, not this way won’t do either—this is too cut off.”
-Because [the] great function and original nature of trees, and birds, modern civilization, are completely something transcendent: even though Buddhas and patriarchs try to approach [them], [there is] no way to attach [to them], no way to touch [them] – because there are no particular fixed rules and principles we can set up.
+That’s why Setchō says, “This way will not do, not this way will not do either—this is too cut off.”
+Because [the] great function and original nature of trees, and birds, modern civilization, are completely something transcendental: even though Buddhas and patriarchs try to approach [them], [there is] no way to attach [to them], no way to touch [them] – because there are no particular fixed rules and principles we can set up, we can believe.

 It is pretty easy for us to believe certain rules or laws.
-For instance, Buddhism says all beings are produced by interdependent co-origination; all beings come from this independent co-origination.
+For instance, Buddhism says all beings are produced by interdependent co-origination; all beings come from this interdependent co-origination.
 And then at that time, interdependent co-origination becomes a principal: “The Law.”
 And then, we can believe it.

 ...
 But what is interdependent co-origination?
 Well, [what] you have understood is something fixed as a solid being, which is called principles, discipline, and law; rules.
 But rules and principals are completely something transcendent; that means free.
 This is [the] original nature of human being.
 Finally, if you believe the reality that all beings come from interdependent co-origination – forget it!
 “Forget it” means, why don’t you learn interdependent co-origination from the reality itself?
 Anyway, jump into it!
 Dive into it and learn what is interdependent co-origination, don’t you think so?

 ##### 57:24

 For instance, what is swimming?
 You can learn [this].
-[For] swimming, you need a body, and mind, and also water, and also your breathing, and also air.
+[For] swimming, you need a body, and a mind, and also water, and also your breathing, and also air.
 And then, swimming comes into existence – by what?
 By the air?
 Your nose?
 Your eyes?
 Your heart?
 Breathing?
 Physical, mental – many things.
 We understand [this] pretty well.

 But this is not interdependent co-origination.
 You understand interdependent co-origination in terms of intellectual consciousness, making a hole and believing that is a den.
 But the den is [a] den; no one can get in.
 If another animal comes into the den, they fight each other.
 The same applies to human beings, because somebody invades your territory.
 The den is really your territory: “This is *my* den.
 Don’t interrupt my den.”
 This is [the] pretty usual intellectual understanding.